kienton1/Mining-Simulator/Planning/ProgressionBalanceBlueprint.md

 - Pickaxe costs (adjust for economic balance)
 - Ore rarity (adjust for excitement)
 - Swing rates (adjust for feel)
-- Power scaling (see PowerSystemPlan.md)
+- Power scaling (see PowerSystemPlan.md for all power-related balance adjustments)

 ---